If You Inherit a Home Do You Qualify for the $250,000/$500,000 Home Sale Tax Exclusion?

 At the time you inherit a home, you won't qualify for this exclusion.
 You'd have to move into the home and live there for at least two years to qualify.

-However, you might not really need the exclusion because of the stepped-up basis rules.
+However, you might not really need the exclusion, because of the stepped-up basis rules, which can also reduce one's capital gains tax obligation.

-How the Stepped-Up Basis Tax Rules Affect People Who Inherit Property
+How the Stepped-Up Basis Tax Rules Can Help People Who Inherit Property

 The basis of a home you buy or build is its cost, plus any improvements you make while you own it.
 See Determining Your Home's Tax Basis for details.

 However, a home's tax basis is determined in a different way when someone inherits a home after the owner dies.
-When you inherit property after the owner dies you automatically receive a "stepped-up basis."
+When you inherit property, you automatically receive a "stepped-up basis."
 This means that the home's cost for tax purposes is not what the now-deceased prior owner paid for it.
 Instead, its basis is its fair market value at the date of the prior owner's death.
-This will usually be more than the prior owner's basis.
+This will, given real estate's tendency to appreciate over time in the United States, usually be more than the prior owner's basis.

 The bottom line is that if you inherit property and later sell it, you pay capital gains tax based only on the value of the property as of the date of death.